carlhillit/blog/_posts/2021-12-3-ExportingVMtoOVA.md

 ### OVA
 OVAs are more like zip files for VM templates in that it is a single file that contains other files.
 This makes it a bit easier to transfer and store the VM template outside of vCenter.
+As a matter of fact, you can even extract the .ova file with 7zip in Windows, or with `tar xzf` in Linux/MacOS.

 ![_config.yml]({{ site.baseurl }}/images/exportova/7zipextractova.png)